 For an in-depth look at the study’s findings, check out the research brief.

-Below is the basic message framework of the winning condition in the study, which tested four different renewal messages (varying in structure and level of detail) aimed at convincing business partners to remain with their current 401k provider.
+Below is the basic marketing message framework of the winning sales renewal strategy in the study, which tested four different renewal messages (varying in structure and level of detail) aimed at convincing business partners to remain with their current 401k provider.
 The parts of the framework correspond to the four causes of the status quo, mentioned above, which the renewal message sets out to reinforce.

 You’re making great progress.
 Stick with our program for another two years, and I know you’ll get to your 80% participation goal and further increase your employee retention rates.